TechnicalPursuit/TIBET-Examples/pizza/README.md

 //  Location used to share the Order data.
 APP.pizza.Application.Type.defineConstant('orderURN', TP.uc('urn:app:order'));

-//  Reference to the server-side URI we'll POST order requests to.
+//  Reference to the server-side URI used to POST order requests.
+APP.pizza.Application.Type.defineConstant('serverURI',
-APP.pizza.Application.Type.defineConstant('serverURI', TP.uriExpandHome('/order'));
+TP.uriExpandHome('/order'));

 //  The order data.
 This is also shared as the content of the orderURN.
 APP.pizza.Application.Inst.defineAttribute('order');